 Princess Elisabeth Antarctica

 For decades, Antarctica has been the home of science and an example for preservation governance.
-The International Polar Foundation signed the return of Belgium on the continent with the first ever “zero emission” station: Princess Elisabeth Antarctica.
+The International Polar Foundation heralded the return of Belgium on the continent with the first ever “zero emission” station: Princess Elisabeth Antarctica.

-Latest Pictures & Video
+Latest Pictures and Videos

-One Project, Multiple Dimensions
+One Project, Multiple dimensions

-Various seasons of planning and two seasons of building were needed for the Princess Elisabeth Station to become entirely operational and welcome its first scientists.
+Two seasons of building were needed for the Princess Elisabeth Station to become entirely operational and welcome its first scientists.
 From 2004 onwards, follow the history of the station as it unfolds.

-A new station in a vastly unexplored region, Princess Elisabeth Antarctica provides scientists with the necessary support to conduct their research in the best conditions possible.
+A new station in a vastly unexplored region of Antarctica, Princess Elisabeth Antarctica provides scientists with a wide variety of research environments and the necessary support to conduct their research in the best conditions.